Spohrer Dodd Represents Family of Mother Killed in Tennessee Plane Crash in Wrongful Death Lawsuit Against U.S. Government

 Spohrer Dodd is an elite personal injury law firm comprised of Board Certified Aviation Specialists, FAA-licensed airplane and helicopter pilots, and talented trial lawyers equipped with over 150 years of combined experience.
 Over the years, our legal team has helped victims and families navigate the complexities of seeking justice following a range of private, commercial, and military aviation accidents.
 We intend to fight aggressively on behalf of our clients as we seek the full and fair compensation they deserve.

-If you or someone you love have been injured in an aviation accident, or have lost a loved one in a preventable crash, Spohrer Dodd is available to discuss your rights, options, and how we can help you navigate the legal journey ahead.
+If you or someone you love has been injured in an aviation accident, or have lost a loved one in a preventable crash, Spohrer Dodd is available to discuss your rights, options, and how we can help you navigate the legal journey ahead.
 Contact us to speak with a member of our team.